CarnetApp/CarnetDocumentation/README.md

 ## Introduction

-QuickDoc is a complete and rich note taking app for Android and Linux with sync capabilities
+QuickDoc is a complete and rich note taking app for Android and Linux with sync capabilities Be aware that this is still a beta version, I recommand not using Google Drive for now (NextCloud works perfectly)

 ## Features